nevinalisheva/project-2-NEMURA/README.md

 ## General info

-This website allows you to search for any TV show and get information about its actors/actresses, seasons/episodes as well as its description.
-The nicest thing is the rating, so it's easy to see if the exact TV show is worth watching.
+NEMURA is a web application that allows you to search for any TV show and get detailed information about its actors, seasons, episodes, and overall rating.
+Whether you are looking for your next binge-worthy series or simply want to know more about your favorite shows, NEMURA makes it easy to find what you are looking for.
+The app is fast, responsive and user-friendly.

 ## Features